freqtrade/freqtrade/docs/exchanges.md

 ## Bybit

 Futures trading on bybit is currently supported for USDT markets, and will use isolated futures mode.
-Users with unified accounts (there's no way back) can create a subaccount which will start as "non-unified", and can therefore use isolated futures.
+Users with unified accounts (there's no way back) can create a Sub-account which will start as "non-unified", and can therefore use isolated futures.

 As bybit doesn't provide funding rate history, the dry-run calculation is used for live trades as well.